 Lycra's slipperiness is an asset on the inside of gloves because it makes the gloves easier to pull on and off - Lycra or fleece on the inside is essential.
 Yet even with Lycra on the inside, if a neoprene paddling glove is truly “easy” to put on and take off, it's probably too big for your hands.
 Gloves that are too big will be uncomfortable when gripping a paddle and not as warm as they could be because more cold water will flow in and out of them.
-For optimum warmth, a glove needs to -- "fit like a glove".
-If gloves are too tight your hands will get cold due to lack of circulation, and they will become too painful to wear after an hour.
+For optimum warmth, a paddling glove needs to -- "fit like a glove".
+However, if gloves are too tight your hands will get cold due to lack of circulation, and the gloves will become too painful to wear after an hour.

 For warm to hot weather paddling it’s nice to have a thin finger-less glove that keeps the sun off the back of your hands and gives a little blister protection from the paddle.
 Years ago paddlers wore bike gloves, but the padding in bike gloves gets in the way of gripping a paddle and the water destroys them.
 When they first started making kayak specific finger-less gloves they failed to get the grip and comfort right.
 Recently Stohlquist’s Finger-less Barnacle glove, Contact Glove, and Sun Glove have finally met the mark.
 All three designs have there place and the K.A. on-line store features all of them.